 If after a viewing, the guardian wishes to reserve a space, they are required to make a security payment, and once that is received, we make the final checks ahead of sending the licence agreement.
 These checks are:

-- A criminal background check undertaken by Gov.uk which guardians are required to conduct this check themselves and pass the results to us.
+• A criminal background check undertaken by Gov.uk.
+Guardians are required to conduct this check themselves and pass the results to us.

 Step 5: Moving in

-We also appoint positive, outgoing and enthusiastic Head Guardians at all of our properties, to foster community and structure in a large communal setting.
+At our properties outside of London, we appoint positive, outgoing and enthusiastic Head Guardians to foster community and structure in a large communal setting.
 Head Guardians act as a representative for their community and work with LOWE to keep us informed and aware of any potential issues.
-Amongst a number of varied and important duties, Head Guardians manage and organise house events, attending monthly meetings with LOWE Community Managers, and ensure the property remains compliant by doing weekly fire testing and patrols of the building maintaining clear fire exits.
-Head Guardians become the heart of their community and they are an invaluable part of LOWE.
+Amongst a number of varied and important duties, Head Guardians ensure the property remains compliant by doing weekly fire testing and patrols of the building maintaining clear fire exits.